On the use of ferroelectric material in the detection of dark matter axions: The KTO ferroelectric as a tuning element

-For this relative permittivity range ($\varepsilon_r \in [3000,3600]$) we have obtained a frequency variation of $f=[9.0482-9.0117]$ (so a tuning range of $37$ MHz), a quality factor change of $Q_0=[46066-38369]$ and a form factor deviation of $C=[0.509-0.49]$.
-This permittivity range provides in the first example (model of one cavity) tuning parameters of the same order.\\
+For this relative permittivity range $\varepsilon_r \in [3000,3600]$ we have obtained an unloaded quality factor change of $Q_0 \in [46066 , 38369]$, and a form factor variation of $C \in [0.509 , 0.49]$.
+It is worth noting that this permittivity range provides, in the first example (model of only one cavity shown in Figure~\ref{fig:1cav_KTOatSides_Model}), a figure of merit FM of the same order of magnitude.
+In addition, when $\varepsilon_r$ increases, it hardly affects to the form factor due to the small volume of the KTO.\\